Baal Shem

-In Judaism, similar figures arbitrated between earthly realities and spiritual realms since before the establishment of Talmudic Judaism in the 3rd century.
-However, it was only in the 16th century that the figures were called Baalei Shem.
-Herbal folk remedies, amulets, contemporary medical cures as well as magical and mystical solutions were used in accordance with traditional Kabbalistic teachings as well as adapted Lurianic guidelines in the Middle Ages.
+In Rabbinic Judaism, similar figures arbitrated between earthly realities and spiritual realms since before early Judaism in the 3rd century as noted in the Talmud.
+However, it was only in the 16th century that the figures were called Baale Shem.
+Herbal medicine, amulets, contemporary medical cures, as well as magical and mystical solutions were used in accordance with Kabbalistic and Lurianic Kabbalistic teachings in the Middle Ages.

-Rabbi Israel ben Eliezer was a Polish rabbi and mystical healer known as the Baal Shem Tov.
-His teachings imbued the esoteric usage of practical Kabbalah of Baalei Shem into a spiritual movement, Hasidic Judaism.
+Israel ben Eliezer was a Polish rabbi and mystical healer known as the Baal Shem Tov.
+His teachings imbued the esoteric usage of Practical Kabbalah into a spiritual movement, Hasidic Judaism.